 Single agent vs multi agent

-A single agent might be great at one thing, one analysis, but what happens when that analysis needs to kick off actions elsewhere?
+A single agent system might be great at one thing, one analysis, but what happens when that analysis needs to kick off actions elsewhere?
 That’s where the solo approach kind of hits a wall.

-Key Capabilities and Benefits Â
+Key Capabilities and Benefits

-AI companies, like OpenAI and others, are finding that the current large language model approaches have limitations.
+AI companies, like OpenAI and others, are finding that the current large language model (LLM) approaches have limitations.
 As they continue to scale, they’re seeing diminishing returns in terms of intelligence and capability gains.

 Some of the key benefits of multi-agent systems